What is a structural rivet?

 • Easy inspection and maintenance, no expensive equipment for quality control.

-How do you install a structural rivet?
+How do you install a Huck rivet?

 Installation of a structural rivet is similar to pulling up a standard rivet, however you will require a special tool, as a structural rivet needs a Huck gun or a structural rivet gun for a successful installation.
 Standard rivet guns are not equipped to install these special type of rivets.